KaichengChen/kaichengchen.github.io/_pages/about.md

 ~~I also love national parks and board games.~~

-Feel free to reach out to me at `chenka19@msu.edu` for anything!
+Feel free to reach out to me at `chenka19@msu.edu` for anything.